profganderson/School/IS 401 - Systems Design and Analysis/Notes/Gratitude Moments.md

 #### September 15, 2015
 I am grateful for my health!
 It has been so much better to be able to do what I want when I want to and not be impeded by ailments.
 Last year, I had mono and it plagued me for a while, making it very hard to be productive.
 It is nice to not feel like that anymore.

+#### September 17, 2015
+I am grateful for seasons - a new season always feels so nice, welcome, and refreshing.
+Happy Autumn!